FAC-CDT/resource-centre/README.md

 ### Registration:
 The registration for participants requires the users to fill in their name (case sensitive), charity initials (lower case) and create a password.

+**note**
+Airtable has a maximum of 5 database calls per second, at which point it will lock calls to that database for 30 seconds.
+If several participants are doing the same action at once (e.g. loading a session), there may be a delay for some in the action completing.

 ---